 On the night of April 26, 1923, Jack Pope and Red Harvey burst through the doors of the Hansell home, guns blazing.
-They fired, point blank at the sleeping family.
-Killed instantly were Mr. and Mrs. Tom H. Hansell, their four year old son Aubrey, Lydia Pope and baby Hubert.
+They fired, point blank, at the sleeping family.
+Killed instantly were Mr. and Mrs. Tom H. Hansell, their four-year-old son Aubrey, Lydia Pope and baby Hubert.
 The only survivor was a younger brother of Lydia’s.
 He rolled, wounded, between the bed and wall, Lydia’s body shielding him from the view of the killers.
-During the murders, Jack Pope Jr. stayed with the horses outside and claimed later that he knew nothing of his father’s intentions.
+During the murders, son John Pope stayed with the horses outside and claimed later that he knew nothing of his father’s intentions.

-The two killers and their accomplice crossed back over the Red River.
-Jack Pope Jr. returned to the Old Home Place, where he was later arrested.
+The two killers and their accomplice crossed back over the Red River into Texas.
+John Pope returned to the Old Home Place, where he was later arrested.
 Jack Pope Sr. was arrested in Clarksville.
-Harvey was also arrested, and the three of them were taken to Paris, TX to await their return to Oklahoma to stand trial for the murders.
+Harvey was also arrested, and the three of them were taken to Paris, Texas to await their return to Oklahoma to stand trial for the murders.
 Figuratively speaking, Pope had the blood of his victims on his hands, but he left no bloody handprints on his fireplace at The Old Home Place.

 Jack Pope admitted killing his wife for $2,000 in insurance money.
 According to him, the others were murdered to conceal his identity.
 He led the authorities to a place near the Hansells’ home, where he had hidden the three guns used in the murders.
 When the murder trial began, spectators were searched for weapons before they were allowed to enter the courthouse.
 Mob violence against Jack Pope had been a concern since his arrest.

 Jack Pope and Aaron “Red” Harvey were sentenced to death.
-Jack Pope, Jr. received a life sentence in prison.
+John Pope received a life sentence in prison.
 Jack Pope and Red Harvey were electrocuted in McAlester, OK in January 1924.
 Pope went calmly to his death.
 Red Harvey, however, sobbed hysterically underneath his hood.
 They are both buried in the Department of Corrections Cemetery at McAlester, Oklahoma.
 Ironically, on find-a-grave.com, they each have a floral tribute while the graves of their victims are not even listed.

 March 22, 2015 Update:

-Tlhe situation at findagrave has changed.
+The situation at Findagrave has changed.
 There are now memorials for the Hansells and Lydia Pope, who were buried in a mass grave without a marker.
 Below is the only funeral notice that I've found for them: